NordicHPC/nordichpc.github.io/index.md

 which allow different types of access (more usable, for example) to large-scale computing resources.

-We based in the Nordic area, but inclusive to others.
+We are based in the Nordic area, but inclusive to others.

 ## Goals